Bira/octopus-carnival/_drafts/wir-tnv-boggle.md

 Blink Tricksters are Level 4 Artillery with 43 HP.
 They're the only artillery monster I've seen that lacks a ranged attack!
-Instead, their basic **claw** has a, well, boggling Reach of _10_.
+Instead, their basic **claw** has a, well, boggling Reach of _10_, and enjoys the increased accuracy usually given to ranged attacks from artillery monsters.
 This is an interesting implementation because it means they're not actually weak in melee and need not fear opportunity attacks as much.

 In addition to the standard traits discussed above, blink tricksters can use a **Double Diversion Trick** to attack twice in one action.
 This recharges when